LienLeinad/ImageDownsizeProgram/README.md

 setup
-python -m venv env 			// you can use any name to replace "env"

-pip install -r requirements.txt 	// installs django and other libraries used (to be changed when I actually use other libraries)
+python -m venv env 			// you can use any name to replace "env" cd ImgResize            // brings you to the app directory pip install -r requirements.txt 	// installs django and other libraries used (to be changed when I actually use other libraries)